Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models

 From \eqref{eq:lhs2} we conclude that a relatively large $G'(\tilde{\mathbf X}_k^T\boldsymbol\beta)$ may slow down the convergence of the SMR estimate.
-For example, under a Poisson regression model with log link, $G(\eta)=e^{\eta}$.
-If the initial estimate of the regression parameter is not so accurate, SMR may have difficulty in converging to the full data estimate.
+For example, under a Poisson regression model with log link (see Model~(2) in Section~\ref{sec:simuom}), $G(\eta)=e^{\eta}$.
+If the initial estimate of the regression parameter is not so accurate, SMR may converge slowly.
 For such kind of cases, we suggest a finer partition or smaller $\Delta$ to obtain a good initial estimate.
 For models with fairly flat $G$ functions, such as models with logit link, $G'$ is small for most blocks.
 For this kind of cases, even if the initial estimate for SMR is not so accurate, we can still improve the accuracy of the estimate significantly after a few iterations.